andreataglia/jlite-compiler/README.md

 ### Static Checking & Intermediate Code Generation
 To better tackle this part the previous AST is taken as input and a whole new tree is built, that is the concrete tree structure.
 The nodes of these new tree are well separated from the previous tree and are placed in the package `concrete_nodes`.
 From this point onwards there has been implemented a Visitor pattern to conveniently explore the tree multiple times and with different options.
 The following code is implemented in classes placed inside `utils` package.

-A first implementation of the Visitor interface is the PrettyPrintingVisitor which just gives a nice and debugging usefull view of the tree.
+A first implementation of the Visitor interface is the PrettyPrintingVisitor which just gives a nice and debugging useful view of the tree.

 A second implementation is the StaticCheckingVisitor, which checks for the Distinct-Name Checking at first, and then goes on subsequently applying the typing rules as formally specified in the document `assignment2_text.pdf`.
-During the exploration it fills the Symbol Table and adds all the required type information for the later use of IR Generator
+During the exploration it fills the Symbol Table and adds all the required type information for the use of IR Generator right after.

-A third implementation is the IRGenerator
+A third implementation is the IRGenerator.
+It creates another, simpler tree which is the structure that will be given as input to the back-end compiler.
+It holds the required information for abstracting from the initial source code, so the back-end compiler doesn't need to know about the compiled language.

 ## Prerequisites